Praesmeodymium/inkscape-unicorn/README.md

 ===========================================

-This is an Inkscape extension that allows you to save your Inkscape drawings as G-Code files suitable for plotting with the [MakerBot Unicorn Pen Plotter](http://store.makerbot.com/makerbot-unicorn-pen-plotter-kit.html).
+This is an Inkscape extension that allows you to save your Inkscape drawings as G-Code files suitable for plotting with Marlin Compatible systems.
 Author: [Marty McGuire](http://github.com/martymcguire)

 Website: [http://github.com/martymcguire/inkscape-unicorn](http://github.com/martymcguire/inkscape-unicorn)